Rus'–Byzantine War (1043)

 The final Rus'–Byzantine War was, in essence, an unsuccessful naval raid against Constantinople instigated by Yaroslav the Wise and led by his eldest son, Vladimir of Novgorod, in 1043.

 The reasons for the war are disputed, as is its course.
-Michael Psellus, an eyewitness of the battle, left a hyperbolic account detailing how the invading Kievan Rus' were annihilated by a superior Imperial fleet with Greek fire off the Anatolian shore.
+Michael Psellus, an eyewitness of the battle, left an account detailing how the invading Kievan Rus' were annihilated by a superior Imperial fleet with Greek fire off the Anatolian shore.
 According to the Slavonic chronicles, the Rus' fleet was destroyed by a tempest.

 The Byzantines sent a squadron of 14 ships to pursue the dispersed monoxyla of the Rus'.
 They were sunk by the Ruthenian admiral Ivan Tvorimich, who also managed to rescue Prince Vladimir after the shipwreck.
 The Varangian Guard was also present.
 A 6,000-strong Ruthenian contingent under Vyshata, which did not take part in naval action, was captured and deported to Constantinople.
 Eight hundred of the Ruthenian prisoners were blinded.

 Vyshata was allowed to return to Kiev at the conclusion of the peace treaty three years later.
 Under the terms of the peace settlement, Yaroslav's son Vsevolod I married a daughter of Emperor Constantine Monomachus.
 Vsevolod's son by this princess assumed his maternal grandfather's name and became known as Vladimir Monomakh.